Destinations Italy Florence & Tuscany

 Must orderSpritz facing the Ponte Vecchio

-The view is the headline — you're looking straight down at the Ponte Vecchio, with the Duomo behind you and the Arno on both sides.
-The cocktails are fine, the price is high, the seating is limited, and you should reserve before sunset in summer.
-One drink, the photograph, then move on for dinner.
+A rooftop terrace at the Lungarno Collection's Hotel Continentale, looking straight down at the Ponte Vecchio — the view is the headline, the cocktails are fine, the price is high, the seating is limited.
+One drink, the photograph, then move on for dinner; reserve before sunset in summer.

 Ponte Vecchio viewReserve sunset slotOne-drink stop